cullylarson/base-wordpress-project/readme.md

 ## Email

 The `www` Docker container traps all outgoing email and delivers it to the `root` user's mailbox.
-This is useful because it prevents emails from accidently getting into the real world and also because it allows you to see those emails, no matter what the destinatio email address was.
+This is useful because it prevents emails from accidently getting into the real world and also because it allows you to see those emails, no matter what the destination email address was.
 To read them, get into the `www` container and run the `mutt` command:

 ```
 docker exec -it project_name_www bash